datalogistics/ibp-docker/README.md

 For EODN registration purposes, the following information should be set in environment variables passed to the container:

+`MAX_MBYTES` - The max storage size the IBP server should use for allocations (in MB).
+Default is to auto-detect filesystem size and expose all available capacity.

 `PUBLIC_HOST` - The publically reachable hostname or IP of the host system or assigned container.

 `INSTITUTION` - The institution or organization hosting this depot.